nakagami/wakati/README.md

 See https://github.com/nakagami/awabi?tab=readme-ov-file#requirements-and-how-to-install .

 If mecabrc is not in the usual location, specify it via an environment variable.
-For example, if you installed the Mecab dictionary using brew, you'll likely need to set environment variable as bellow.
+For example, if you installed the Mecab dictionary using brew, you need to set environment variable as bellow.

 ```
 export MECABRC=/opt/homebrew/etc/mecabrc